|Website URL : http://www.mole-valley.gov.uk/index.cfm?articleid=17940|

 If the petition has more than 800 valid signatures, then it will be considered at a meeting of the Council.

-Where such a petition is to be considered by the Council or its Executive, it must be received by the Corporate Head of Service with responsibility for Democratic Services not later than 10am on the seventh working day (excluding the day of the meeting, Saturdays, Sundays and public holidays) before the meeting at which it is to be presented.
+Where such a petition is to be considered by the Council or its Cabinet, it must be received by the Corporate Head of Service with responsibility for Democratic Services not later than 10am on the seventh working day (excluding the day of the meeting, Saturdays, Sundays and public holidays) before the meeting at which it is to be presented.

-If the matter falls within the remit of the Council or the Executive, one of the eligible signatories or a representative may address an appropriate meeting.
+If the matter falls within the remit of the Council or the Cabinet, one of the eligible signatories or a representative may address an appropriate meeting.
 He or she may speak for no longer than five minutes and the address must be confined to explaining the subject matter of the petition; it may not contain any allegation, accusation or similar statement which is not recorded in the petition or a written statement submitted with the petition.

 If the eligible signatory or the nominated representative is not able to address the meeting when the petition is due to be presented, he or she may nominate a substitute to speak to the meeting.